Skip to content

 PATTERN RECOGNITION for Business Logic: When users provide natural language with multiple use cases like: - "on Placing Orders, Check Credit" + "Use case: App Integration"

-ALWAYS create separate files: - logic/logic_discovery/check_credit.py - for credit checking rules - logic/logic_discovery/app_integration.py - for integration rules
+Create separate files, each named for its use case: - logic/logic_discovery/check_credit.py - for credit checking rules - logic/logic_discovery/app_integration.py - for integration rules

 MCP Integration